Hydronium: Relation to pH

 where M = mol/L. The concentration of hydroxide ions analogously determines a solution's pOH.
 The molecules in pure water auto-dissociate into aqueous protons and hydroxide ions in the following equilibrium:

 In pure water, there is an equal number of hydroxide and H+ ions, so it is a neutral solution.
 At 25 C, pure water has a pH of 7 and a pOH of 7 (this varies when the temperature changes: see self-ionization of water).
 A pH value less than 7 indicates an acidic solution, and a pH value more than 7 indicates a basic solution.

 Nomenclature

 According to IUPAC nomenclature of organic chemistry, the hydronium ion should be referred to as oxonium.
 Hydroxonium may also be used unambiguously to identify it.

-An oxonium ion is any ion with a trivalent oxygen cation.
-For example, a protonated hydroxyl group is an oxonium ion, but not a hydronium ion.
+An oxonium ion is any cation containing a trivalent oxygen atom.